kumathy/leaflet-demo/Overview.md

 For this Exploration Activity, I wanted to find a library that is fun and interactive to research on, which Leaflet perfectly fits this description for me.

-Additionally, I thought of the idea of using GeoDP Cities API [[2]](https://rapidapi.com/wirefreethought/api/geodb-cities) to search for a city would complement very well with this project as well.
-And I thought this would give me a great opportunity to learn how to use multiple libraries and API together.
+Additionally, I thought of the idea of using GeoDP Cities API [[2]](https://rapidapi.com/wirefreethought/api/geodb-cities) to search for a city, and how it would complement very well with this project, and I thought this would give me a great opportunity to learn how to use multiple libraries and APIs together.

 ## Reflection

 ### influence in learning JavaScript

-This experience has definately improve my understanding on JavaScript, as well as helping me familiarize with html and css styling as well.
-It is very important in web development to be able to use these 3 tools well and I've gained a lot valuable experience for them with this project.
+This experience has definately improve my understanding of JavaScript, as well as helping me familiarize with html and css styling as well.
+It is very important in web development to be able to use these 3 tools well and I feel that I've gained a lot of valuable experience for them with this project.

 ### Overall experience

 Overall, I enjoyed my experience learning Leaflet as well as getting a web page working.
-My work for this project took longer expected however, as I had to do some extra research on html UI, css styling as well as getting the GeoDP Cities API to work as well.
-For JavaScript PQ3, we used **axios** [[3]](https://axios-http.com/docs/intro) for api request which I had some trouble getting it to run on web browsers, so I had to look into how to use **XMLHttpRequest** [[4]](https://en.wikipedia.org/wiki/XMLHttpRequest) instead.
+My work for this project took longer expected however, as I had to do some extra research on html, css styling as well as getting the GeoDP Cities API to work.
+For JavaScript PQ3, we used **axios** [[3]](https://axios-http.com/docs/intro) for API requests which I had some trouble getting it to run on web browsers, so I had to look into how to use **XMLHttpRequest** [[4]](https://en.wikipedia.org/wiki/XMLHttpRequest) instead.

 In conclusion, I had a lot of fun messing with the features of Leaflet and getting the web page working.
 I would highly recommend anyone who wants an interactive and satisfying learning experience on how to use JavaScript libraries to give Leaflet a try.

 ## References
 [1] [https://en.wikipedia.org/wiki/Leaflet_(software)#:~:text=Leaflet%20began%20life%20in%202010,of%20the%20old%20API%20code.](https://en.wikipedia.org/wiki/Leaflet_(software)#:~:text=Leaflet%20began%20life%20in%202010,of%20the%20old%20API%20code.)